Carnegie Medal for Writing: Process

 CILIP members may nominate books each September and October, with the full list of valid nominations published in November.
 The longlist, chosen by the judges from the nominated books, is published in February.
 The judging panel comprises 12 children's librarians, all of whom are members of CILIP's Youth Libraries Group (YLG).
 The shortlist is announced in March and the winner in June.

 Titles must be English-language works first published in the UK during the preceding year (1 September to 31 August).
 According to CILIP, "all categories of books, including poetry, non-fiction and graphic novels, in print or ebook format, for children and young people are eligible".
 Multiple-author anthologies are excluded; however, co-authored single works are eligible.

 Young people from across the UK take part in shadowing groups organised by secondary schools and public libraries, to read and discuss the shortlisted books.

 CILIP instructs the judging panel to consider plot, characterisation, and style.
 Furthermore, it states that "the book that wins the Carnegie Medal should be a book of outstanding literary quality.
 The whole work should provide pleasure, not merely from the surface enjoyment of a good read, but also the deeper subconscious satisfaction of having gone through a vicarious, but at the time of reading, a real experience that is retained afterwards."

 A diversity review in 2018 led to changes in the nomination and judging process to promote better representation of ethnic minority authors and books.

-2024 award

-Joseph Coelho won the 2024 Carnegie Medal for The Boy Lost in the Maze, a verse novel that uses the legend of the Minotaur in a tale of a teenager searching for his biological father.

-There were eight books on the 2024 shortlist: